mvdschee/use/README.md

 -   [useFetch](#useFetch) Some extra ease of use functions on top of `fetch`, like instant headers, response timing and body and query parsing.
 -   [useSWR](#useSWR) `stale-while-revalidate` always return data while updating once the time out is over.
+-   [useRetry](#useRetry) Retry useFetch a certain amount of times with a delay between each try.

 ### DOM